oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ![dashboard-deployments-list](images/dashboard-deployments-list.png)

-click on the Kubernetes-dashnboard deployment to look into the detail of the deployment and you'll see the deployment details, including the list of replica sets that are in use.
+click on the kubernetes-dashboard deployment to look into the detail of the deployment and you'll see the deployment details, including the list of replica sets that are in use.
 We'll look into the old / new distinction when we look at rolling upgrades)

 ![dashboard-deployment-dashboard](images/dashboard-deployment-dashboard.png)

-Click on the replica set (something like Kubernetes-dashboard-58d96f69b8) to see the pods in the replica set.
+Click on the replica set (something like kubernetes-dashboard-58d96f69b8) to see the pods in the replica set.

 ![dashboard-replicaset-dashboard](images/dashboard-replicaset-dashboard.png)

-In this case there's only one pod (Kubernetes-dashboard-58d96f69b8-tlhgx in this case, yours will vary) so click on that to see the details of the pod.
+In this case there's only one pod (kubernetes-dashboard-58d96f69b8-tlhgx in this case, yours will vary) so click on that to see the details of the pod.

 ![dashboard-pod-dashboard](images/dashboard-pod-dashboard.png)

-Using Kubernetes-dashboard to look at a pod provides several useful features, we can look at any log data it's generated (output the pod has written to stderr or stdout) by clicking the Logs button on the upper right.
+Using kubernetes-dashboard to look at a pod provides several useful features, we can look at any log data it's generated (output the pod has written to stderr or stdout) by clicking the Logs button on the upper right.
 ![dashboard-logs-dashboard](images/dashboard-logs-dashboard.png)

 This opens a new tab / window with the log data which can be very useful when debugging.
 Of course it's also possible to use kubectl to download logs info if you wanted to rather than just displaying it in the browser.